davidski/evaluator/INSTALL_EXTRAS.md

 # Installation Extras

-This is a work-in-progress set of notes for installing a minimum functioning R environment for working with the Evaluator toolkit.
-While the official instructions from the R Project and RStudio sites are cannon, these notes may be of use to speed the process.
+This is a work-in-progress set of notes for installing a minimum functioning R environment for the Evaluator toolkit.
+While the official instructions from the R Project and RStudio sites are canonical, these notes may be of use to speed the process.

 # MacOS

 For Mac users running homebrew, the following terminal commands can be used to set up a functional environment.
-When running Evaluator, other pacakges will be installed on initial use when necessary.

 ```
 # R and RStudio under homebrew derived from @hrbrmstr's post